temporalio/documentation/docs/go-run-your-first-app.md

 ## ![](https://raw.githubusercontent.com/temporalio/documentation-images/main/static/workflow.png) Application overview

-This project template mimics a "money transfer" application that has a single [Workflow function](/docs/workflows) that orchestrates the execution of `Withdraw()` and `Deposit()` functions, representing a transfer of money from one account to another.
-Temporal calls these orchestrated functions [Activity functions](/docs/activities).
+This project template mimics a "money transfer" application that has a single [Workflow function](/docs/workflows) which orchestrates the execution of `Withdraw()` and `Deposit()` functions, representing a transfer of money from one account to another.
+Temporal calls these particular functions [Activity functions](/docs/activities).

 To run the application you will do the following: